 Creating the Equity Accounts

-Users generally face confusion that the account they are handling is of what type, is it the Owner Draw or Owner Equity.
-To get the answer of such confusions or other queries related to it, get in touch with the SMB QuickBooks product help.
+Users generally face confusion that the account they are handling is of what type, is it the Owner Draw or Owner Equity?
+To get the answer to such confusion or other queries related to it, get in touch with SMB QuickBooks product help.

 To know more about the owner’s investment in QuickBooks, you can always get in touch with our SMB tech support helpdesk Number smbaccountants.com.
-Experienced and tech savvy professional in QuickBooks technical support team will guide and acquaint you with all the necessary aspects of it.
+Experienced and tech-savvy professionals in QuickBooks technical support team will guide and acquaint you with all the necessary aspects of it.